vinsol-spree-contrib/spree_favorite_products/README.md

 Spree Favorite Products
 =======================

-Spree Favorite Products is an extension to provide favorites functionality in a spree application.

-* This extension allows the user to mark/unkmark a product as favorite from the product page.
+* Spree Favorite Products is an extension that allows the user to mark/unkmark a product as favorite from the product page.

 * Admin can view which products have been marked as favorite, and by which users, on the Admin end.